How to Save Money on Your Next Flight

 Plan and Book Early

 I’m sure you’re no stranger to this idea, but the worst thing you can do when booking your flight is wait until the last-minute.
 Although there are times when airlines have last-minute, cheap flights, it’s not something I’d rely on if you hope to save money.
 Generally, the closer you are to your departure date, the higher the price of your tickets will be.
-So, check with everyone’s schedule and make your travel plans, as far in advance as you can, especially if you’re going to travel during the holidays, or if you are planning on taking an international flight to Europe.
+So, check with everyone’s schedule and make your travel plans, as far in advance as you can, especially if you’re going to travel during the holidays.

 Travel During the Off-Season